ss-lab-cancerunit/pangaea/docs/postprocessing.md

 In the notebook, we present how a user may:

-### 1. Visualize interactions
+### 1. Visualise interactions

-The JSON file encodes interactions that can be stored in a graph format and visualized.
+The JSON file encodes interactions that can be stored in a graph format and visualised.
 During visualisation, properties such as number of connections are highlighted through graph properties such as node size, which can further highlight important genes.
 Similarly, graph visualizing algorithms can make use of clustering to present partitions of genes and interactions that may show a higher degree of connectivity (relationships.)

 ### 2. Get recommended interactions that do not exist in a pathway